 The human brain is treacherous.
 Your brain will constantly try to trick you into giving up, especially when you are trying to accomplish a lofty goal such as building a business, learning a foreign language, losing weight, building muscle, pursuing a degree, developing your social skills, quitting smoking/drinking and so on.

-Your brain is biologically hardwired to seek pleasure and avoid pain which makes you want to stay safely inside your comfort zone.
+Your brain is biologically hardwired to seek pleasure and avoid pain, making you want to stay safely inside your comfort zone.
 However, greatness isn’t found in your comfort zone.
 If you want to accomplish your goals, you must fight against your own brain’s resistance and keep going.

-The #1 reason why people want to give up on their goals is that things aren’t progressing the way they hoped them to be.
+The #1 reason why people want to give up on their goals is that things aren’t progressing the way they hoped.
 We usually expect a linear progression but almost no goal in life follows a linear trajectory of progress.

 In most cases, your progress will follow either a logarithmic or an exponential growth curve1.

 Examples of goals that are expected to follow a logarithmic growth curve are